iiotntust/indoor25/Hardware/Scanner/README.md

 ---
-title: Database wiring
+title: Scanner Setup
 tags: Node-Red, JavaScript, MQTT, MongoDB

 ---

-# Database wiring
+# Scanner wiring

 <!-- Put the link to this slide here so people can follow -->